Tutorial: Assess physical servers for migration to Azure

 - Not ready for Azure: Shows issues and suggested remediation.

-- Readiness unknown: Used when Azure Migrate can't assess readiness, due to data availability issues.
+- Readiness unknown: Used when Azure Migrate can't assess readiness, because of data availability issues.

-Click on an Azure readiness status.
-You can view server readiness details, and drill down to see server details, including compute, storage, and network settings.
+Select an Azure readiness status.
+You can view VM readiness details.
+You can also drill down to see VM details, including compute, storage, and network settings.

-Review the monthly compute and storage costs.
-Costs are aggregated for all servers in the assessed group.
+Review the monthly total costs.
+Costs are aggregated for all VMs in the assessed group.

-- Cost estimates are based on the size recommendations for a machine, and its disks and properties.
+- Cost estimates are based on the size recommendations for a server, its disks, and its properties.

 - Estimated monthly costs for compute and storage are shown.

-- The cost estimation is for running the on-premises servers as IaaS VMs.
-Azure Migrate Server Assessment doesn't consider PaaS or SaaS costs.
+- The cost estimation is for running the on-premises VMs on Azure VMs.
+The estimation doesn't consider PaaS or SaaS costs.

-You can review monthly storage cost estimates.
-This view shows aggregated storage costs for the assessed group, split over different types of storage disks.
+Review monthly storage costs.
+The view shows the aggregated storage costs for the assessed group, split over different types of storage disks.

-You can drill down to see details for specific servers.
+You can drill down to see cost details for specific VMs.

 Review confidence rating